This is Ethan Pre-Op when he was first taken into the vets

 So in summary what’s the ideal home we would like to find for Ethan?

-FIV cats cannot be allowed to free roam however we don’t want Ethan to have to be an indoor only cat as he has lived his life enjoying the great outdoors so we do want him to go to a family who are prepared to build him a catio on the back of the house or cat proof their garden for him and where his indoor space will be of a decent size too.
-We know that Ethan is friendly and ok with children but it would worry us rehoming him to a busy household with young children as they won’t understand the need to make sure windows and doors are kept closed at all times.
+FIV cats cannot be allowed to free roam however we don’t want Ethan to have to be an indoor only cat as he has lived his life enjoying the great outdoors and just loves being in the fresh air.
+Although Ethan can do most things he does struggle to jump any height so a garden fully enclosed with a 6ft fence may be suitable provided the area was not heavily populated with other cats.
+He would need to initially be taken into the garden on a harness ( after her 4 weeks of settling in) and if the fence was not enough to contain him to the garden you would need to be prepared to build him a catio on the back of the house or cat proof your garden for him.
+We know that Ethan is friendly and ok with children but it would worry us rehoming him to a busy household with young children as they won’t understand the need to make sure windows and doors are kept closed.
 Ideally your home should have a porch to ensure he can’t come out of the front door when you come in.

-We know we are being quite specific but Ethan is a lovely boy who’s been through a lot and totally deserves the perfect home waiting for him following his recovery.
+We know we are being quite specific but Ethan is a lovely boy who’s been through a lot and totally deserves the perfect home.
 It’s not just about finding him any home it’s about finding the right one- could it be with you?